Bru Luccas Is A Smokeshow In Tiny Black Bikini & Matching Fedora At La Jolla Cove

 Bru Luccas took to Instagram yesterday to share another hot snapshot that showed her clad in a tiny black bikini.
 Her April 14 share gave her fans just what they needed to jump-start their Monday, and it’s already proven to be a hit.

 The Brazilian beauty, who recently sizzled in a floral bikini on Easter, took to her page to entice fans with the brand new shot that had a gorgeous setting.
-The photo captured Luccas on top of a long stretch of road in La Jolla Cove.
-Behind her were several lush green plants, as well as a sliver of deep blue ocean water.
+The photo captured Luccas on a long stretch of road in La Jolla Cove.
+Behind her was lush greenery, as well as a sliver of deep blue ocean water.
 In the caption of the post, she kept things very simple, adding only two smiley face emoji — including one in a hat.

-Luccas did not share if the update was current or a throwback, but one thing was for sure — her beachside trip called for the perfect outfit, and the model slayed in an itty bitty black bikini.
-The top of the suit had thick black straps that sat on either side her shoulders, showcasing her toned arms.
-The piece also boasted a plunging neckline that did a great job of showing off her ample assets.
-A small slit in the middle of the suit accentuated even more of her chest, while also drawing attention to her trim midsection.
+Luccas did not share if the update was current or a throwback, but one thing was for sure — her beachside trip called for the perfect outfit, and the model slayed in an itty-bitty black bikini.
+The top of the suit had thick black straps that sat on either side of her shoulders, showcasing her toned arms.
+The piece also boasted a plunging neckline that did a great job of displaying her ample assets.
+A small slit in the middle of the top accentuated even more of her cleavage, while also drawing attention to her trim midsection.

-The bottom of the outfit provided even less coverage, allowing for the model to flaunt her sculpted legs and thighs.
-The floss-like fabric was barely enough to hold the suit together while a triangular piece of cloth was the only thing covering her modesty.
-Her chiseled hip bones were also on full display thanks to the barely-there bikini.
+The bottom of the bikini provided even less coverage, allowing the model to flaunt her sculpted legs and thighs.
+The floss-like waistband was barely enough to hold the suit together, while a triangular piece of material was the only thing covering her.
+Her curvy hips were also on full display thanks to the tiny bikini.

-Luccas completed her beach-chic look with a trendy black fedora that had a thick leather strap in the center.
+Luccas completed her beach-chic look with a trendy black fedora that had a leather hat band.
 The piece did a great job of shielding her from the sun, creating a bit of a shadow on her forehead.
-She added a small amount of makeup, including eyeliner and mascara, while wearing her long, highlighted locks off to one side of her shoulder.
-The Brazilian babe opted to ditch the shoes — going barefoot.
+She added a small amount of makeup, an application that included eyeliner and mascara.
+The model styled her long, highlighted locks off to one side of her shoulder.
+The Brazilian babe opted to ditch the shoes and went barefoot for the outing.

-Fans gave the photo plenty of love with over 143,000 likes and well over 800 comments in just a few hours.
+Fans gave the photo plenty of love with over 143,000 likes and more than 800 comments in just a few hours.

 “Omg, you are perfect Bru,” one admirer raved.

-“Gorgeous babe,” a second fan added with the addition of a few flame and heart-eye emoji.
+“Gorgeous babe,” a second fan added, with a few flame and heart-eye emoji.

-“Absolutely stunning very beautiful,” a third Instagrammer added alongside a trail of a red heart emoji.
+“Absolutely stunning very beautiful,” a third Instagrammer wrote, alongside a trail of red heart emoji.